zagol/yonglezh.github.io/_posts/2015-12-10-stop-fighting-is-not-an-option.markdown

 There were so many times when I wanted to give up.
 There were so many times when I felt there's no point.

 But there is a point.
 I **choose to** believe that we do have a purpose born into this world.
-That is to fully utilize our own talents to make this world a better place.
+That is to fully utilize our own talents to to pursue truth and love.
+Here love doesn't refer to romantic love, but the love with which we can control our own desires and care for other people.

 ## How?

+It's not easy to know what are the correct actions to take to pursue truth and love in various contexts and environments.
-It's hard to define what "better" is.
-But that doesn't mean that I can use that as an excuse to do whatever satisfies my own interests.
+However, that doesn't mean that I can use that as an excuse to do whatever satisfies my own interests.

 At every decision I make, try to reason whether it benefits the world & people around myself, make the choice using my best judgment, and pay the effort to carry it out.